 Making the most of your walk

-Walking is also great for your health and wellbeing and you don't need any special equipment to get started.
-It's often not as far as you think to walk for shorter journeys, you’ll feel great and it'll count as part of your daily exercise.
+Walking is great for your health and wellbeing and you don't need any special equipment to get started.
+It's often not as far as you think to walk for shorter journeys, plus it'll count as part of your daily exercise and you’ll feel great.

-All in all, walking is a great way to get from A to B – each step is a move towards a cleaner, greener Scotland and a healthier, happier you.
+All in all, walking is a happier, healthier way to get from A to B, with each step moving us closer to a cleaner, greener Scotland.

-- Unwind – walking is one of the best ways to relieve stress
+- Walking is one of the best ways to unwind and relieve stress.

-- Save money – cut down on fuel and parking costs
+- You’ll save money by cutting down on fuel and parking costs.

 Plan your walk